-Sandra SG Wong (she/her) writes in multiple genres, including the cross-genre Lola Starke novels and Crescent City short stories.
-She has been a finalist for the Crime Writers of Canada Awards of Excellence (Best First Novel and Best Short Story) and longlisted for the Whistler Independent Book Awards (Best Crime Fiction).
+Sandra SG Wong (she/her) writes fiction across genres, including the cross-genre Lola Starke novels, Crescent City short stories, and the bestselling standalone suspense novel, IN THE DARK WE FORGET.
+A hybrid author, she has been a Crime Writers of Canada Awards of Excellence finalist and a Whistler Independent Book Awards nominee.

 Sandra SG Wong is represented by Lauren Abramo, with Dystel Goderich & Bourret.